Myth Social anxiety is just shyness — you'll grow out of it

 The Role of Self-Compassion

 If you have social anxiety, there's a good chance you're your own harshest critic.
 You judge yourself more severely than you'd ever judge a friend — and in settings where everyone seems to know more than you, that inner critic can spiral into a full-blown imposter syndrome that makes you feel like a fraud.
-This inner critic fuels the cycle: the harsher you are with yourself about social "failures," the more you dread the next interaction.
+This inner critic fuels the cycle: the harsher you are with yourself about social "failures," the more you dread the next interaction — and over time, this can erode your AI motivation loss to engage at all, compounding into full AI burnout.

 Self-compassion isn't about letting yourself off the hook or pretending everything is fine.
 It's about treating yourself with the same basic kindness you'd offer a friend who was struggling.
+In an era where AI makes us question the authenticity of every interaction, extending that kindness to yourself becomes even more important.
 When you catch yourself in the post-mortem spiral, try:

 Research consistently links higher self-compassion with lower social anxiety — and the opposite pattern holds too: the harsher your inner critic, the stronger anxiety's grip tends to be.
+Building supportive daily habits that reduce anxiety can reinforce this self-compassion.
 Being kind to yourself isn't soft — it's strategic.

 Mindfulness exercises are one of the most effective ways to build self-compassion as a daily practice.